rockeet/nark-serialization/README.md

   1. Optional serialization version control
   1. More and more...

+## Bench Mark
+I have written a [benchmark vs boost-serialization](http://nark.cc/p/?p=65), but have not written benchmarks with other serilization libraries.
+Fortunately, there is a [benchmark of many serialization library](https://github.com/thekvs/cpp-serializers), including boost-serialization.

+You can run benchmark of [nark-serialization vs boost-serialization](#compile) yourself.

 ## Quick Start

 nark-serialization is powerful, but using it is very simple: